andgineer/TRegExpr/docs/tregexpr.rst

 TRegExpr
 ========

-Implements `regular expressions <regular_expressions.html>`_ in pure pascal.
+Implements `regular expressions <regular_expressions.html>`_ in pure Pascal.
-Is compatible with Free Pascal, Delphi 2-7, Borland C++ Builder 3-6.
+Compatible with Free Pascal, Delphi 2-7, C++Builder 3-6.

-To use it just copy `source code <https://github.com/andgineer/TRegExpr/blob/master/src/RegExpr.pas>`_ into your project.
+To use it, copy files "regexpr.pas", "regexpr_unicodedata.pas", "regexpr_compilers.inc", to your project folder.

-The library had already included into
+The library is already included into
 `Lazarus (Free Pascal) <http://wiki.freepascal.org/Regexpr>`_ project so you do not need to copy anything if you use `Lazarus <https://www.lazarus-ide.org/>`_.